Doctor insights on:

 The first teeth which are shed and replaced by permanent teeth.
 The first primary tooth comes in at about 6 months of age and the 20th and last primary tooth erupts at around 2 1/2 years of age.
 The primary teeth are replaced beginning usually at about age 6.
 Also called baby teeth, milk teeth, temporary ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Can teeth fall out with braces?
+- Can you get your wisdom teeth pulled with braces?

-- Can you be allergic to braces?
+- Can you get an mri with braces?